Qiaseq-research/UMI-nea/README.md

 ##### required

 1. `--maxL -l <int|default:-1>`: Max length of UMI, longer UMIs will be trimmed to the length set!
 Required to set for UMI clustering
-2. `--in -i <fname>`: Input file, a tab delim file with three cols: GroupID, UMI, NumofReads, sorted in descending by NumofReads
+2. `--in -i <fname>`: Input file, a tab delim file with three cols: Amplicon ID, UMI, NumofReads, sorted in descending by NumofReads
-3. `--out -o <fname>`: Output file, output has three cols, GroupID, UMI, FounderUMI
+3. `--out -o <fname>`: Output file, output has three cols, Amplicon ID, UMI, FounderUMI

 ##### optional